brassica-collective/handbook/content/brassica/handbook/Interim_processes/te_fund.md

 ### Who can add funds?

-Any Brassica Collective Voyager can add funds.
-If you are not a voyager, and are wanting to contribute to the Brassica Collective financially, please contact crew@radhousing.org to discuss.
-A Transitional Equity balance will be tracked for all Brassica Collective Voyagers, regardless of whether they have added funds or plan to.
+Any Brassica Collective participant can add funds.
+If you are not a participant, and are wanting to contribute to the Brassica Collective financially, please contact crew@radhousing.org to discuss.
+A Transitional Equity balance will be tracked for all Brassica Collective participants, regardless of whether they have added funds or plan to.

-### I'm a Voyager, why would I add funds?
+### I'm a Brassica participant, why would I add funds?

 You are under no obligation to add funds.
 However, we encourage everyone to add some funds each month if they can afford it, even if it's a really small token amount.
 This allows you to practice participating in the financial model that we're planning to deploy for managing housing costs collectively, which is likely to be a much larger part of all of our budgets in the future.
 Additionally, we do actually need funds at this stage of the project, to pay for the services which will help us get moving towards our first house purchase.